bright/new-www/content/blog/ux-design-transport-management-software-case-study.md

 <div class="image"><img src="/images/tms_social_preview.png" alt="Transport Management System" title="Transport Management System"  /> </div>

-As a result of our work, it takes up to 0.5 seconds to filter out the right transport listings and display them to users.
+**As a result of our work, it takes up to 0.5 seconds to filter out the right transport listings and display them to users**.
 In 1 minute the system analyzes over a thousand orders to display only the ones that meet all the requirements.

-However, that’s just the one challenge of that job.
-Another was a product design which aim was to support users and help them navigate smoothly through the app.
+However, **that’s just the one challenge of that job.
+Another was a product design** which aim was to support users and help them navigate smoothly through the app.

 Drawing from our experience in product design for this project, we want to share our insights on creating products tailored to the shipping industry.

 ## Challenges for transportation management system design

-Information Architecture
+### Information Architecture

-* Designing a data-heavy solution in the most possible accessible and readable way.
+* **Designing a data-heavy** solution in the most possible accessible and readable way.
-* Designing how to display as much data as possible on one screen without overwhelming users.
+* Designing **how to display as much data as possible** on one screen without overwhelming users.

-Deep understanding of the domain
+### Deep understanding of the domain

-* Building work management software requires a true understanding of a particular industry.
+* Building work management software requires **a true understanding of a particular industry**.
-* Also, it might turn out that your design instincts go opposite to end users' needs.
+* Also, it might turn out that **your design instincts go opposite to end users' needs**.

 ## UX persona of the transport management solutions

-In this case, end users are freight forwarders who expect fast, precise and simple solutions that will speed up their work.
+In this case, **end users are freight forwarders who expect fast, precise and simple solutions that will speed up their work**.
 They don’t want beautiful design, images, and animations which might result in slowing the app’s performance.
 They can’t deal with any distractions as well.
 They expect the tools that will assist them in matching transport jobs with the right cars and couriers.

 <div class="image"><img src="/images/tms_persona.png" alt="UX persona transport system management" title="UX persona transport system management"  /> </div>